 Taking your Synthroid at bedtime is effective and you don’t need to worry about coffee (Archives of Internal Medicine, Dec.
 13/27, 2010).
-Of course, you’ll want to make sure you haven’t eaten for at least an hour, or preferably longer, but that is beneficial for lowering the likelihood of nighttime reflux so you’d want to do that anyway.
+Of course, you’ll want to make sure you haven’t eaten for at least an hour or preferably longer.
+Since that is beneficial for lowering the likelihood of nighttime reflux, you’d want to do that anyway.

 Other readers have found it helpful to switch to taking Synthroid at bedtime.

 One person wrote:

 “I’ve been taking levothyroxine for years and have felt crappy the whole time.
 I could barely drag myself out of bed.
 Trying to take my thyroid medicine on an empty stomach and wait an hour before eating or drinking was really inconvenient.